mandar-damle/HDM-documentation/pages/04.HDM Doc 2.2/06.cds/05.Deployment Planning/default.md

 ### HDM Deployment Types
-While deploying HDM users need to select a combination of Deployment Mode and Resource Allocation type.
+While deploying HDM, users need to select a combination of Deployment Mode and Resource Allocation type.
 The features of the available options are provided below to guide the user to choose the deployment type that is best suited for their requirements.

 #### Deployment Mode : Standalone or Cluster